hjamet/project-memory/README.md

 If the total time badge shows 0 minutes after restarting Obsidian, ensure that:

 1. The plugin loads statistics data at startup (fixed in recent versions)
-2. The `stats.json` file exists in the plugin directory
+2. The plugin data blob (`.obsidian/plugins/project-memory/data.json`) contains a `stats` entry
 3. Check the browser console for any error messages during plugin initialization

 **Recent fixes:**
-- The plugin now automatically loads statistics data during the `onload()` phase
+- Statistics now load during the `onload()` phase before any review command runs
-- The plugin directory is created automatically if it doesn't exist
+- Settings and statistics share the Obsidian-managed `data.json` file, removing custom file handling
-- Statistics are saved synchronously when the plugin unloads to prevent data loss
+- Empty statistics payloads are persisted immediately to seed the `stats` key
-- Empty statistics are saved immediately to create the initial `stats.json` file
+- Legacy `stats.json` data is migrated into `data.json` automatically during upgrade
 - Fixed critical bug where statistics were being reset on plugin restart due to asynchronous save operations

 ## Testing & release